-An information system will allow PO to submit IFRs, as well as CAs to certify reports.
-Each report will be customised to the specific programme, i.e. the report will contain programme specific data, such as contact details of the PO, financial information from previously submitted reports, applicable exchange rate, etc. The interface will provide all necessary explanations and guide to POs through all steps of completing and submitting the report.
+IFRs are submitted through Grace in accordance with a set workflow..
+IFRs are customised to the specific programme, i.e. the report contain programme specific data, such as contact details of the PO, financial information from previously submitted reports, applicable exchange rate, etc. Grace provides all necessary explanations and guide to POs through all steps of completing and submitting the report.